Thiruvambady: Buses

 A KSRTC bus operating centre is in town, as well as a private bus stand.
 There are buses to nearby places such as Kozhikode, Mukkam, Omassery, Thamarassery, Koduvally, Pulloorampara, Anakkampoyil, Poovaranthode, Koodaranji, and Kodenchery; and KSRTC operates many inter-district routes.

-KSRTC buses operates many inter district services from here.

 Rail

 The nearest railway station is Kozhikode Railway Station, 35 km distant.

 Air

 The nearest airport is Calicut International Airport, 43 km distant.

-Thiruvambady International Airport is a new airport proposal for Calicut city.
+There was a proposal to build Thiruvambady International Airport for Calicut City; the plan was later cancelled.
 Restrictions on larger aircraft landing at the existing airport for safety considerations has been reported as one rationale for building a new airport.

 Distance chart

 The Kilometer chart from Thiruvambady is given below: